-The Base Prospectus and the Base Prospectus Supplement were each approved by the Central Bank of Ireland as competent authority under European Union Directive 2003/71/EC, as amended (the Prospectus Directive) on 24 March 2017 and 31 March 2017, respectively.
+The Base Prospectus was approved by the Central Bank of Ireland as competent authority under European Union Directive 2003/71/EC, as amended (the Prospectus Directive) on 2 March 2018.

 Application has been made: (i) to the Dubai Financial Services Authority (the DFSA) for Trust Certificates issued under the Programme to be admitted to the official list of securities maintained by the DFSA; and (ii) to NASDAQ Dubai for Trust Certificates issued under the Programme to be admitted to trading on NASDAQ Dubai.
-The Base Prospectus and the Base Prospectus Supplement have been approved by the DFSA under the DFSA's Market Rule 2.7.1 and constitute an Approved Prospectus for the purposes of Article 14 of the DFSA's Markets Law 2012.
-The Base Prospectus and the Base Prospectus Supplement comply with the requirements in Part 2 of the DFSA's Markets Law 2012 and Chapter 2 of the DFSA's Markets Rules.
-The Trustee and Dar Al-Arkan estimate the total expenses related to admission to trading to be US\$ 14,500.
+The Base Prospectus has been approved by the DFSA under the DFSA's Market Rule 2.7.1 and constitutes an Approved Prospectus for the purposes of Article 14 of the DFSA's Markets Law 2012.
+The Base Prospectus complies with the requirements in Part 2 of the DFSA's Markets Law 2012 and Chapter 2 of the DFSA's Markets Rules.
+The Trustee and Dar Al-Arkan estimate the total expenses related to admission to trading to be US\$ 12,600.

 The transaction structure relating to the Programme and the Trust Certificates has been approved by the Shari'a Supervisory Board of Bank Alkhair, B.S.C.(c) (Bank Alkhair) and by Dr. Hussein Hamed Sayed Hassan (together, the Shari'a Advisers).
-Details of each of the Shari'a Advisers are attached hereto as Annex C.
+Details of each of the Shari'a Advisers are attached hereto as Annex B.